 Diabetes is the seventh leading cause of death in the United States.
-Despite this grim statistic, diabetes medication adherence rates are surprisingly low, especially given that diabetes responds well to treatment.
+Despite this grim statistic, diabetes medication adherence rates are surprisingly low, especially given that diabetes can be managed with treatment.
 A 2016 study found that at least 45 percent of people with type 2 diabetes do not achieve adequate glycemic control, and that a lack of medication adherence is a primary contributor to this phenomenon.
-A 2015 analysis found that oral antidiabetic compliance rates range from 36-93 percent, with an average insulin compliance rate of approximately 63 percent.
+A 2015 analysis found that oral antidiabetic adherence rates range from 36-93 percent, with an average insulin adherence rate of approximately 63 percent.

-The toll of nonadherence is massive.
+The toll of medication nonadherence is massive.
 Nearly one in four healthcare dollars is now spent on diabetes care.
 Patients who do not take their medications are more likely to face hospitalizations, preventable morbidity, skyrocketing healthcare costs, and complications such as amputations, lower quality of life, premature mortality.
-AllazoHealth’s artificial intelligence (AI) tools target vulnerable patient populations to increase compliance, thereby reducing health costs and improving outcomes.
+AllazoHealth’s artificial intelligence (AI) solution targets vulnerable patient populations to increase therapy initiation and adherence, thereby reducing healthcare costs and improving outcomes.

-Diabetes tops most lists of diseases with low rates of medication compliance.
-Whether a patient takes insulin, other diabetes medications, or a combination of the two, the results of noncompliance are similar: inadequate or unpredictable glycemic control, including dangerous states of hyperglycemia, sometimes followed by hypoglycemic crashes.
+Diabetes tops most lists of diseases with low rates of medication adherence.
+Whether a patient takes insulin, other diabetes medications, or a combination of the two, the results of non-adherence are similar: inadequate or unpredictable glycemic control, including dangerous states of hyperglycemia, sometimes followed by hypoglycemic crashes.

-The average healthcare costs for a person with diabetes now top $16,000 per year, but this figure includes compliant patients.
+The average healthcare costs for a person with diabetes is $16,000 per year, but this figure includes adherent patients.
 Patients who do not take their medication exact a heavy toll on the healthcare system, with costs that tend to increase over time.
-About half of wasteful healthcare spending is the product of medication noncompliance.
-Specifically, diabetes medication noncompliance accounts for at least $24.6 billion in preventable healthcare costs.
+About half of wasteful healthcare spending is the product of medication non-adherence.
+Specifically, diabetes medication non-adherence accounts for at least $24.6 billion in preventable healthcare costs.

 - Missed work and school